reactioncommerce/reaction-docs/public-docs/dev-how-do-i.md

 await context.checkPermissions(["shipping"], shopId)
 ```

-If the user has _any_ of the provided roles, they will be allowed.
+If the user has _any_ of the provided permissions, they will be allowed.
 Otherwise a `ReactionError` will be thrown.
 Be sure to pass in the correct shop ID, the ID of the shop that owns whatever entity is being fetched or changed.

 ## Run plugin code on app startup